 The marketing chapter includes:

-despite the description of sales operational setup, the business has additional functions that integrate into the sales set-up, so a spot light must be placed on how they are synchronized in the implementation of the sales strategy.
+Operation and organization – despite the description of sales operational setup, the business has additional functions that integrate into the sales set-up, so a spot light must be placed on how they are synchronized in the implementation of the sales strategy.
 For example: sales support system, ongoing management and control, information reports, data analysis methods, data registration methods, etc. The additional functions integrate into the operational-organizational-sales setup, and in case there is no high coordination, there may be organizational and operational failures that will prevent the business idea from realization

 Financing – how do you intend to finance the business activity?
 Here, the chapter is divided into the needs of working capital resulting from a lack of cash flow in the first months of activity until reaching full productivity and, in addition, the investment required to start the activity which is not a working capital.
 For example: investment in equipment and fixed basic inventory.